moves-rwth/stormpy/doc/source/doc/models/building_dtmcs.rst

 It should be noted that entries can only be inserted in ascending order, i.e. row by row and column by column.
-Stormpy provides the possibility to build a sparse matrix using the numpy library (https://numpy.org/ ) Instead of using the SparseMatrixBuilder, a sparse matrix can be build from a numpy array via the method stormpy.build_sparse_matrix.
+Stormpy provides the possibility to build a sparse matrix using the numpy library (https://numpy.org/ ) Instead of using the SparseMatrixBuilder, a sparse matrix can be build from a numpy array via the method `stormpy.build_sparse_matrix`.
+An example is given in :ref:`building CTMCs <doc/models/building_ctmcs:Transition Matrix>`.

 Labeling
 ====================

-States can be labeled with sets of propositions, for example state 0 can be labeled with 'init'.
+States can be labeled with sets of propositions, for example state 0 can be labeled with "init".
 In order to specify the state labeling we create an empty labeling for the given number of states and add the labels to the labeling::

     >>> state_labeling = stormpy.storage.StateLabeling(13)